 About Me

-I am a communications professional, cultural programmer, and writer living, working, and playing on Coastal Chumash territory (Santa Barbara, California).
-I am currently Assistant Director of the Carsey-Wolf Centre at UC Santa Barbara but have previously served as Director of Marketing and Communications at the Rotary Centre for the Arts and as Communications Coordinator for the City of Kelowna.
+I am a communications professional, cultural programmer, and writer based in Sacramento, California.
+I am currently Communications and Outreach Editor in the division of Continuing and Professional Education at UC Davis where I support outreach and engagement efforts for the California Title IV-E Education Program.
+I have previously served as Assistant Director of the Carsey-Wolf Center at UC Santa Barbara, Director of Marketing and Communications at the Rotary Centre for the Arts, and Communications Coordinator for the City of Kelowna.

 I hold a PhD in Film & Media Studies from UC Santa Barbara, and I am a former Doctoral Fellow of the Social Sciences and Humanities Research Council of Canada.
 I also hold a BA in Communication from Simon Fraser University in Vancouver and an MA in Media Studies from Concordia University in Montreal.

 In 2021, I completed a dissertation project entitled Colonial Recursion and Decolonial Maneuver in the Cybernetic Diaspora.
 In this project, I explore the points of contact that took shape between the mercurial science of cybernetics and the cultural politics of settler liberalism in Canada and the United States in the years following World War Two.
-I maintain a scholarly interest in the history and politics of ICT development (particularly the design and use of wireless communication networks in the context of colonial developmentalism) and the geopolitics of autonomous automobility.
+While completing this project, I taught extensively at the undergraduate level, providing instructional support and leadership for a range of courses in media studies, cultural studies, and film history, theory, and aesthetics.